 - Granted an exception by the CDC for humanitarian or emergency reasons

-- Non-visitor (B-1 or B-2 visa or Visa Waiver Program) travel for travellers from countries as determined by the CDC with low-vaccine availability (the CDC will publish a specific list)
+- Non-visitor (B-1 or B-2 visa or Visa Waiver Program) travel for travelers from countries as determined by the CDC with low-vaccine availability (the CDC will publish a specific list)

-- Certain sea crew members travelling on a C-1 or D visa
+- Certain sea crew members traveling on a C-1 or D visa

-In addition to the requirements on these foreign national travellers, the Proclamation enacts testing and other health requirements for all air travellers, including U.S. citizens and Lawful Permanent Residents (Green Card holders).
+In addition to the requirements on these foreign national travelers, the Proclamation enacts testing and other health requirements for all air travelers, including U.S. citizens and Lawful Permanent Residents (Green Card holders).

 These new orders supplement the current CDC requirements related to a negative test within three days of U.S. travel or documentation of recent COVID-19 recovery.
-These testing requirements will continue for those fully vaccinated travellers of a negative test within three days of travel and an unvaccinated child between 2- and 17-years old travelling with a fully vaccinated adult.
+These testing requirements will continue for those fully vaccinated travelers of a negative test within three days of travel and an unvaccinated child between 2- and 17-years old traveling with a fully vaccinated adult.

-A negative COVID-19 viral test result from a sample taken no more than 1 day before travel is required for adult travellers who are not fully vaccinated.
-Children between 2 and 17-years old travelling with a not fully vaccinated adult will need to complete the same 1 day before testing requirement.
+A negative COVID-19 viral test result from a sample taken no more than 1 day before travel is required for adult travelers who are not fully vaccinated.
+Children between 2 and 17-years old traveling with a not fully vaccinated adult will need to complete the same 1 day before testing requirement.

-In addition, these new requirements enhance masking requirements in indoor areas of public transportation travelling into, within, or out of the United States and indoors at U.S. transportation hubs, including airports.
+In addition, these new requirements enhance masking requirements in indoor areas of public transportation traveling into, within, or out of the United States and indoors at U.S. transportation hubs, including airports.

 Furthermore, The CDC announced that they will require passengers to provide contact information to the airline before boarding a flight to the U.S. for contact tracing to notify COVID-19 exposure.
 The airlines will be required to retain this information for 30 days and transmit the information to CDC as requested.